Led-adel-pilot/CogniGuide/README.md

 5. **Automatic Cleanup:** If you haven't opened a deck for more than 24 hours after its exam date, the next time you open it, the system automatically removes the exam constraint and lets FSRS work normally.

 This behavior ensures you get the benefits of exam-focused scheduling during preparation, intensive review immediately after the exam, and seamless transition back to optimal long-term retention scheduling afterward.

+### Interleaved Study Mode
+CogniGuide implements an advanced interleaved study feature that maximizes learning effectiveness by forcing beneficial context switching:

+#### How It Works
+1. **Multi-Deck Collection:** When you have due cards from multiple flashcard decks, the "Study All Due Cards (Interleaved)" option collects all due cards across all your decks.

+2. **Intelligent Shuffling:** Cards are randomized while ensuring no two consecutive cards belong to the same deck, creating optimal context switching.

+3. **Preserved Individuality:** Each card maintains its parent deck's properties:
+   - **Exam Date:** Individual deck exam dates are respected and applied during grading
+   - **Scheduling State:** Progress updates are saved back to the original deck's schedule
+   - **Deck Identity:** The modal title shows the current card's parent deck name

+4. **Research-Backed Benefits:** This interleaving approach leverages "discriminative contrast" - the cognitive benefit of switching between different topics, which strengthens memory and improves the ability to apply knowledge in new situations.

+#### Usage
+- Access interleaved study from the Spaced Repetition modal on the dashboard
+- Click "Study All Due Cards (Interleaved)" to begin
+- Cards will be presented in an optimal mixed order
+- Progress on each card updates its original deck's spaced repetition schedule
+- The modal title dynamically shows which deck each card belongs to

+#### Technical Implementation
+- Uses lodash.shuffle for randomization
+- Maintains due card queue integrity across decks
+- Preserves individual deck exam date constraints
+- Syncs grading results back to parent deck schedules
+- Tracks interleaved sessions in analytics for optimization

 ## Project Structure Highlights